Toba Tek Singh: History

-The city and district is named after a sikh religious figure Tek Singh.
-Legend has it that Singh, a kind-hearted man, served water and provided shelter to the worn out and thirsty travelers passing by a small pond ("Toba" in Punjabi) which eventually was called Toba Tek Singh, and the surrounding settlement acquired the same name.
+The city and district is named after a Sikh figure Tek Singh.
+Legend has it that Tek Singh, a kind-hearted man, served water and provided shelter to the worn out and thirsty travelers passing by a small pond (Toba in Punjabi) which eventually was called Toba Tek Singh, and the surrounding settlement acquired the same name.

 British Raj

 Toba Tek Singh was developed by the British toward the end of the 19th Century when a canal system was built.
 People from all over the Punjab moved there as farmlands were allotted to them.
 Most of the people who migrated there belonged to Lahore, Jalandhar, Hoshiarpur and Sialkot districts.
 The Imperial Gazetteer of India described the tehsil of Toba Tek Singh as follows: